António de Oliveira Salazar: After Salazar

 Salazar saw no prospects for his regime beyond his death.
 Nonetheless, the Estado Novo persisted under the direction of Caetano, Salazar's longtime aide as well as a well-reputed scholar of the University of Lisbon Law School, statesman and distinguished member of the regime who co-wrote the Constitution of 1933.
 Caetano tried to blunt the harsher edges of the regime he helped create, but the meager reforms he was able to wring out of the hardline elements of the government did not go nearly far enough for elements of the population who wanted more freedom.
 Unlike the gradual process of regime change in Spain, six years after Salazar's death, the Estado Novo fell suddenly to a military coup and was rapidly unwound, leading to the promulgation of a liberal-democratic constitution in 1976.

+The 2020s Chega party's slogan, "God, country, family and work" is an appropriation and elaboration of the slogan "God, country, family" used by Salazar.

 Distinctions

 Orders

 Salazar was made member of the following Portuguese Orders.